An extended Merton problem with relaxed benchmark tracking: Numerical Examples and Financial Implications

 \section{Numerical Examples and Financial Implications}

-In this section, we present some numerical examples to illustrate some other quantitative properties and financial implications of the optimal feedback control functions and the expectation of the discounted total capital injection.
-To ease the discussions, we only consider the case $d=1$ of the underlying stock in all examples.
+In this section, under the CRRA utility and GBM benchmark process in Section~\ref{sec:CRRA}, we present some numerical examples to illustrate some other quantitative properties and financial implications of the optimal feedback control functions and the expectation of the discounted total capital injection.
+To ease the discussions, we only consider $d=1$ in all examples and focus primarily on the capital injection model formulation.